zulip/zulip/docs/development/setup-vagrant.md

 ```

 It usually means the Vagrant guest is not running, which is usually
-solved by rebooting the Vagrant guest via `vagrant reload`.
+solved by rebooting the Vagrant guest via `vagrant halt; vagrant up`.
 See
 [Vagrant was unable to communicate with the guest machine](#vagrant-was-unable-to-communicate-with-the-guest-machine)
 for more details.